nadrino/kotor-walkthrough/kotor/walkthrough/083_Korriban.md

 - Beasts kill
 - Loot Sith corpse -> datapad
 - Next room -> loot on the right
-- Droid platform -> can open
+- Droid platform -> can't open
 - Arm with datapad on the floor -> suggests to explode the structures
-- Put grenade in structure
+- Put grenade in obelisk
 - Droids wakeup
     - Kill will force powers
-- _Leveler ?_
+- _Leveler_ is useless (kill the droids but no xp is given)
 - Open the locked door next
 - Mine!
 (SAVE)
-- Open the tomb -> loot -> Ajunta Pall appears -> Juhani talks
+- Open the tomb -> loot -> 3 swords? -> Ajunta Pall appears -> Juhani talks
     - **[Persuade] I was here once before, I think.
 Do you remember me?** (after Leviathan)
     - Are you...
 Ajunta Pall?
     - You were a Sith Lord?
 From the ancient times?